openstack-archive/openstack-salt/doc/source/develop/quickstart-vagrant.rst

     openstack_control         not created (virtualbox)
     openstack_compute         not created (virtualbox)

-Setup OpenStack-Salt config node, launch it and connect to it using following commands:
+Setup OpenStack-Salt config node, launch it and connect to it using following commands, it cannot be provisioned by vagrant salt, as the salt master is not configured yet.

 .. code-block:: bash

     $ vagrant up openstack_config
     $ vagrant ssh openstack_config

-Bootstrap the salt master service on the config node, configure it with following parameters.
+Bootstrap the salt master service on the config node, it can be configured with following parameters:

 .. code-block:: bash